The Atlantic Companion · Wild Atlantic Way · Kerry

 Blennerville Windmill

-A working five-storey 1800 windmill at the head of Tralee Bay — the largest still operating in Ireland and Britain.
+A working five-storey 1800 windmill at the head of Tralee Bay — among the tallest still operating in these islands.
 Tells the story of the Jeanie Johnston emigrant ship that sailed from this very port.
 Visitor centre, milling demonstrations.

 Good to know · On the N86 at the edge of Tralee.
-April–October.
+Seasonal — check current opening hours before visiting.

 Town